One unit of credit equals four semester hours.

 A study of the theory, concepts, and practices of marketing, emphasizing decision making as it relates to the formulation and implementation of effective marketing strategy.

 A study of the typical operations research techniques and their applications in business.
 Topics include inventory theory, queuing models, and simulation models with an emphasis on interpretation of results.

 A study of the methods of developing financial policies with an emphasis on capital investment analysis, cost of capital, and cash-cycle decisions.

 An integration of the basic business disciplines for business policy formulation using the case study method.

 A supervised project, intended to draw from previous course work, utilizing effective research techniques in solving an actual business-related problem.
 This capstone project is presented to the faculty.

-Critical Thinking About Economic Policy
+ECO 315 Critical Thinking About Economic Policy

 Basic economic frameworks applied to the analysis of contemporary economic issues.
 The development of student abilities to analyze and reach a policy conclusion is emphasized.
 Students will work together in small teams.
-Fulfills the Human Behavior general education category requirement.

-Fundamentals of Economics for Management
+ECO 380 Fundamentals of Economics for Management

 An introduction to the topics and analytical tools of micro- and macroeconomics.
 Topics include the analysis and study of competitive and noncompetitive markets, labor markets, the role of government, inflation, unemployment, fiscal policy, banking, monetary policy, and international economics.